Rely on XEMBIFY for SCIG from the start, or for a seamless switch from IVIG or another SCIG1

 43 years old, 110 lb (50 kg)

-Ashley is a sixth-grade schoolteacher who is married with 2 children and has been diagnosed with CVID.
+Tessa is a sixth-grade schoolteacher who is married with 2 children and has been diagnosed with CVID.
 She has poorly controlled asthma and a history of migraine.
-Ashley recently started antibiotic therapy due to chronic sinusitis and multiple episodes of bacterial pneumonia.
-She wants to discontinue IVIG treatment due to severe headaches.
+Tessa recently started antibiotic therapy due to chronic sinusitis and multiple episodes of bacterial pneumonia.
 She needs an IG treatment like XEMBIFY that has a low incidence of headaches.

 Dosing frequency and interval: every 2 weeks